lubianat/tiokhin2020/notes_by_lubiana.md

 position and change one parameter for another.
 I will change that once I finish the R package.

+#### Variables are defined far from where they are used

+Some variables are defined in the beginning, but only used much later.
+This makes it very hard to track what is doing what.

 # Step 1:

 ## Add tests for the functions